 Threats and Trends

-Populations of western chorus frogs have been documented to have declined by 37 percent in Quebec and 30 percent in Ontario in the last 10 years.
+Populations of western chorus frogs have been documented to have declined by 37 percent in Quebec since the 1950s, and 30 percent in Ontario over a 10 year period from 1995 through 2006.
 The causes of this decline include habitat loss and fragmentation.
 In particular, the forests and seasonal wetlands these frogs use as breeding habitat are being developed for agriculture and urban expansion.

 Current Status and Protection